Vertical Federated Learning: Challenges, Methodologies and Experiments: Background

 \subsection{Key Differences between VFL and HFL}

-In this subsection, the differences between VFL and HFL can be summarized under three aspects, i.e., data characteristics, exchanged messages, and model structures, which is shown as follows: \begin{itemize} \item[$\bullet$] VFL systems require that all participants possess the same sample space and different attribute spaces, e.g., the collaboration between a bank and an e-commerce platform, but HFL can only be conducted among participants with the same attribute space and different sample spaces.
+In this subsection, the differences between VFL and HFL can be summarized in three aspects, i.e., data characteristics, exchanged messages and model structures, which is shown as follows: \begin{itemize} \item[$\bullet$] VFL systems require that all participants possess the same sample space and different attribute spaces, e.g., the collaboration between a bank and an e-commerce platform, but HFL can only be conducted among participants with the same attribute space and different sample spaces.
 This inherent difference between VFL and HFL leads to distinctively different neural network structures.
-For a concrete example, there could be hundreds or thousands of participants in HFL, while the number of participants in VFL is usually less than five~\cite{Yang2019Federated}.
-As a result, hot topics of HFL, such as participant selection, do not apply to VFL and unique problems such as PSI protocols can only be studied in the framework of VFL. \item[$\bullet$] One of the main characteristics of HFL is that each participant maintains a local model and receives the parameters of the global model periodically.
-Thus, the local model of each machine training is identical and complete, and can be independently predicted when making predictions.
+For a concrete example, there could be hundreds or thousands of participants in HFL, while the number of participants in VFL is usually less than five.
+As a result, hot topics of HFL, such as participant selection, do not apply to VFL and unique problems such as PSI protocols can only be studied in the framework of VFL. \item[$\bullet$] The main characteristic of HFL is that each participant maintains a local model and receives the global model periodically.
 However, each participant in VFL possesses a part of a full model, and all participants should finish a training process part by part.
 Therefore, exchanged messages among participants in VFL are the intermediate outputs (learning representations) of the local data based on bottom models and their gradients, instead of local model parameters or updates in HFL. \item[$\bullet$] The communication cost, and security and privacy risks are much different from the ones in the HFL because of their different structures.
 For example, the bottom model structure in VFL for each participant is flexible and a local secret (unknown to others), which is determined by the splitting methods.
 In this case, the splitting methods after careful design, need to be suitable for specific models, heterogeneous attribute space, and communication and computing resources. \end{itemize}

 To demonstrate key differences between VFL and HFL, we summarize main ideas in Tab.~\ref{tab:key_differences}.
-In the following section, we introduce the key/core challenges of VFL in detail.
+In the following section, we will introduce the challenges of VFL in details.